 Where do I find an ARC Application and why do I need one?

 You can find the ARC Application by clicking here.
 Since the HOA is responsible for the exterior maintenance of Robin Meadows, it is important that each homeowner abide by the CC&R’s as well as obtain permission from the board before making any exterior changes to their property.
-This includes the installation of satellite dishes, window air conditioning units, excessive lawn ornaments, as well as completing or changing your backyard.
+This includes the installation of satellite dishes, window air conditioning units, excessive lawn ornaments, etc.

 what is an HOA?